Categorical enumerative invariants of the ground field: Feynman compactifications

-~ In this section, we introduce the notion of {{\sl Feynman compactifications}} of $S^1$-framed modular operads.
+~ In this section, we introduce the notion of {{\sl Feynman compactifications}} of $hS^1$-equivariant modular operads in the category of chain complexes of vector spaces over $\mathbb{Q}$.
 Intuitively speaking, the construction yields an ordinary modular operad such that the circle actions on the composition maps of the original operad have been universally trivialized.

+\paragraph{{\bf Recollections of modular operads.}} Let us first recall the notion of {\em modular operads} following Getzler-Kapranov~\cite[Section 2]{GetKap}.
+To fix the notations, for a connected graph $G$, let us denote by \begin{itemize} \item $V_{G}$: the set of vertices of $G$, \item $E_{G}$: the set of edges of $G$, \item $\Leg(v)$: the set of half-edges at a vertex $v\in V_G$, \item ${\sf Leaf}(G)$: the set of leaves of $G$. \end{itemize} A labeled connected graph is a connected graph $G$ together with a genus labeling map $g: V_G\ra \mathbb{N}$.
+The genus of a labeled graph is defined by A labeled connected graph is called a stable graph if for each $v\in V_G$ we have $2g(v)-2+n(v)>0$ where $n(v):=|\Leg(v)|$.

+Let $G$ be a stable graph.
+Let $e\in E_G$ be an edge of $G$.
+We may obtain another stable graph $G/e$ by contracting the edge $e$.
+Depending on $e$ being a loop edge or a non-loop edge, the contraction construction is illustrated in Figure~\eqref{figure:loop} and Figure~\eqref{figure:non-loop} respectively.

+More generally, if $I\subset E_G$ is a subset of edges of $G$, we may obtain a stable graph $G/I$ by contracting all the edges in $I$.
+Denote such a contraction map by

+In general, a morphism $h: G\ra G'$ between any two stable graphs is always given by such a contraction, up to graph isomorphisms.
+We refer to Getzler-Kapranov~\cite[Section 2.13-2.14]{GetKap} for a more formal treatment.
+Denote by $E_{G\ra G'}\subset E_G$ the set of edges that are contracted by $h$, and denote by $E_{G\ra G'}^c=E_G \backslash E_{G\ra G'}$ its complement.